 The latter means you can get more done quickly.

-A significant challenge the CDO of any large organization faces is getting to grips with internal politics.
+A significant challenge the Chief Data Officer of any large organization faces is getting to grips with internal politics.

-Your ability to quickly determine the different agendas of stakeholders whom you must involve in your various projects, and gain their buy-in, will test even the most enthusiastic CDO—particularly as your only interest is in making things happen.
+Your ability to quickly determine the different agendas of stakeholders whom you must involve in your various projects, and gain their buy-in, will test even the most enthusiastic Chief Data Officer —particularly as your only interest is in making things happen.

 At some point, you may feel more like the Chief Negotiating Officer.
 That can’t be avoided, so expect it, and you won’t be too disappointed when it feels like you’re having to bend over backwards to get things agreed that seem obvious to you.